spotinst/help/src/docs/administration/groups/edit-group-details.md

 ### Edit Group Details

-To edit the Group Name or Description, click the pencil icon on the right.
+To edit the Group Name or Description, click the pencil icon at the top right.

 ### Manage Users